sunilkamat/who-plays-first/README.md

   - Animated selection sequence
   - Random winner selection
 - **Easy Reset**: Quick reset button to start over
+- **Professional Launch Screen**:
+  - Custom launch screen with app branding
+  - Smooth transition to main interface
+  - Optimized for all device sizes

 ## How to Use